 The Ratha Yatra of the four deities takes place on the second day of the bright fortnight of Ashadha, dedicated to the well-being of humanity.
 The Skanda Purana describes this festival as the most important among all celebrations of Mahaprabhu.
 During this occasion, Shree Hari, the Supreme Lord of the cosmos, joyfully rides His chariot to Gundicha Temple to fulfill His divine promise.

 The chariot symbolizes Sandhini Shakti, and even a mere touch of it is believed to bestow the boundless compassion of Lord Shree Jagannatha upon His devotees.
-A well-known verse in this context declares:
+Well-known verse in this context declares:

 “Ratha tu Vamanam drustva purnarjanma na vidyate.”